pferrot/pferrot.github.io/_pages/books.md

 <div class="book-pic"><a href="https://dataintensive.net/" target="_blank"><img src="/assets/images/books/tech/data-intensive.png"/></a></div>

 <div class="book-text">Amazing book to understand the internals, pros and cons of different tools and technologies typically used to build data-intensive applications.
-This will allow to make the best decisions and trad-offs to build highly reliable, scalable and maintainable systems.</div>
+This will allow you to make the best decisions and trad-offs to build highly reliable, scalable and maintainable systems.</div>

 </div>